Wrangell Island: History

+Russia, from 1867 to 1877, it was a U.S. military post.
+Later, it became an outfitting point for hunters and explorers, and for miners using the Stikine River route to the Yukon.

 The island contains the city of Wrangell, Alaska.
 Wrangell Island is heavily forested and contains an abundance of wildlife.
 The only other community is Thoms Place on the southwest side, across the Zimovia Strait from Etolin Island.
-Wrangell Island's total population was 2,401 at the 2000 census.

 Fishing and mining are pursued in the area.
 A lumber mill closed in the 1990s.
 The island and surrounding areas contain many recreational areas.
 It is at the mouth of the Stikine River, which provides many recreational opportunities.

+Population

+Wrangell Island's total population was 2,127 at the 2020 census, reported as Wrangell City and Borough.